browserengineering/book/book/http.md

 So far, our browser supports the `http` scheme.
 That's pretty good: it's the most common scheme on the web today.
-But more and more, websites are migrating to the `https` scheme.
+But more and more, websites are migrating to the `https`\index{HTTPS} scheme.
 I'd like this toy browser to support `https` because many websites today require it.

 The difference between `http` and `https` is that `https` is more secure---but let's be a little more specific.
-The `https` scheme, or more formally HTTP over TLS, is identical to the normal `http` scheme, except that all communication between the browser and the host is encrypted.
+The `https` scheme, or more formally HTTP over TLS\index{TLS}\index{SSL}, is identical to the normal `http` scheme, except that all communication between the browser and the host is encrypted.
 There are quite a few details to how this works: which encryption algorithms are used, how a common encryption key is agreed to, and of course how to make sure that the browser is connecting to the correct host.